Why is My Email Going to the Spam Folder?

 For a more detailed (but not exhaustive) list of words you should avoid in your emails, check out the Email Curse Word Database.
 While you are following this list, remember: your goal is to always stand out!

 While it’s true that spam filters look specifically for these words, the chances of your messages being marked as spam will differ based on your own sending reputation.
-Maintaining your sender reputation with a hygienic and engaged list is key to being able to use these words more freely!

 Imagery, Formatting, and Special Characters